Wakup/Wakup-iOS-SDK/README.md

 ### Using CocoaPods

-[CocoaPods](http://cocoapods.org/) is the easiest and most maintainable way to install TwinPush SDK.
+[CocoaPods](http://cocoapods.org/) is the easiest and most maintainable way to install Wakup SDK.
 If you are using CocoaPods (that you should) just follow these steps:

-1. Add a reference to the [Wakup pod](http://cocoapods.org/?q=wakup) to your `Podfile`.
+1. Add a reference to the [Wakup pod](https://cocoapods.org/pods/Wakup) to your `Podfile`.

 	~~~
 	pod 'Wakup'